2023 Most Popular Communication Sciences Bachelor's Degree Schools in Michigan

 The average amount in student loans that communication sciences majors at WMU take out while working on their Bachelor's Degree is $22,760.

-Eastern Michigan University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree communication sciences programs.
-Located in the large suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.
+Eastern Michigan University ranked #6 on this year’s Most Popular Communication Sciences Bachelor’s Degree Schools in Michigan list.
+Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.

 Communication Sciences majors at Eastern Michigan take out an average of $26,538 in student loans while working on their Bachelor's Degree.